 See the right clinician for concussion diagnosis and treatment

 The best person to help an athlete who may be concussed is a neurologist who specializes in treating athletes.
-That’s where The Sports Neurology Clinic at Illinois Bone and Joint comes in.
-Dr. Anthony Savino and Kelly Trainor APN, CPNP are specialists in helping athletes with concussions and other neurological issues.
+That’s where IBJI Sports Neurology comes in.
+Dr. Anthony Savino is a specialist in helping athletes with concussions and other neurological issues.